hiten-naran/Twitter-Python-Tweet-Analysis-Trump-Biden-Obama-2008-2020/README.md

-# Twitter WordCloud analysis for Trump, Biden & Obama with Python
+# Twitter + Python: Tweet Analysis on Trump, Obama and Biden

 ## Project Intro/Objective
 The purpose of this project is to visualise observations made through analysing scraped tweet level data from 2008-2020 for Barack Obama, Joe Biden and Donald Trump.